Buyer Guides · San Diego · Down Payment Assistance

 Repayment Deferred, 3% simple interest

 Administered by SDHC on behalf of the County.
-Available for properties in unincorporated San Diego County and participating cities outside the City of San Diego.
+Available for properties in unincorporated San Diego County and participating cities outside the City of San Diego — including Chula Vista, Bonita, and similar areas.
 Due upon sale, refinance, payoff, or if you stop living in the home.

 County of San Diego Moderate Income DPA